 • Increase customer lifetime value: Customer analytics help pinpoint your power users.
 By understanding their in-app behavior and needs, you can recommend add-ons and prompt upsells.
 In addition, you can also conduct customer loyalty analytics to glean valuable insights into how to convert normal users to loyal advocates.

-Customer analytics categories to track behavioral data
+What are the customer analytics categories to track behavioral data?

 There are four main categories for analyzing customer data: